NASA-Planetary-Science/sbpy/docs/sbpy/activity/gas.rst

 Production Rate calculations
 ----------------------------

-`~sbpy.activity.gas.productionrate` offers various functions that aid in the calculation of production rates. `~sbpy.data.phys` has a function called `~sbpy.data.Phys.from_jplspec` which takes care of querying the JPL Molecular Spectral Catalog through the use of `~astroquery.jplspec` and calculates all the necessary constants needed for production rate calculations in this module.
-Yet, the option for the user to provide their own molecular data is possible through the use of an `~sbpy.data.phys` object, as long as it has the required information.
+Various functions that aid in the calculation of production rates are offered.
+`~sbpy.data.Phys` has a function called `~sbpy.data.Phys.from_jplspec`
+which takes care of querying the JPL Molecular Spectral Catalog through the use of `~astroquery.jplspec` and calculates all the necessary constants needed for production rate calculations in this module.
+Yet, the option for the user to provide their own molecular data is possible through the use of an `~sbpy.data.Phys` object, as long as it has the required information.
 It is imperative to read the documentation of the functions in this section to understand what is needed for each.
 If the user does not have the necessary data, they can build an object